-In 2D circuit simulators, the components on a PCB that operate at high frequencies can be modeled using S-parameters.
+In 2D circuit simulators, the components on a PCB that operate at high frequencies are modeled as planar circuits with limited support for 3D features like vias.
 This is not the case with a coaxial connector to PC board transition.
 The transmission line geometry in a connector is coaxial (circular) and on a board it is planar.
 To correctly model how these two transmission line types directly interact requires a 3D EM solver to address the complexities of the change in transmission line mode from coaxial to planar.